 Member support comes in many forms and happens on a daily basis.
-From offering a second opinion on the everyday challenges of the principalship to navigating thorny legal issues for job protection, we're here to provide confidential assistance and counseling to help you resolve issues in a professional, timely manner.
+AWSP has a variety of support beginning with the New Principal Mentoring Program for new or newly assigned school leaders (lead principals and assistants) as well as Leadership Coaching for school leaders who want to reimagine their leadership.
 Our seasoned staff has been where you are.
-Every administrator needs professional advice or legal counsel from time-to-time.
-It's the nature of the job.
+Every administrator needs professional advice or legal counsel from timeto-time.
+It's the nature of the job and we're here to support you!